 Landlord Licensing Scheme

-The scheme is being introduced in Liverpool under the government’s selective licensing laws and signing up for it is compulsory.
+All private landlords in the city must obtain a licence for each of their rented properties.
+This scheme has been introduced under the government’s selective licensing laws and signing up for it is compulsory.

 What are the benefits of the scheme?

 The scheme will ensure that licensed landlords in the city are ‘fit and proper’.
-Before they are granted a licence we’ll be asking landlords to declare convictions for dishonesty, violence or drug-related offences, or breaches of housing or landlord and tenant laws.
+Before they are granted a licence we’ll be asking landlords to declare convictions for dishonesty, violence or drug-related offences, or breaches of housing, landlord or tenant laws.

 Licensed landlords’ properties must meet fire, electric and gas safety standards and be in a good state of repair.
 Licensed landlords must be able to deal effectively with any complaints about their tenants.